 Twenty-six species of fish are present within the waters of Pipestone Creek.
 Pipestone Creek provides habitat for the federally endangered Topeka Shiner, a minnow averaging 2-3 inches in length.
 Due to the rare nature of the Topeka shiner, monitoring is conducted annually to assess the health of the Pipestone Creek population.
-(For information about the Pipestone fish populations and how they're monitored, check out the article at the bottom of the page.)
+(For more information, check out the articles at the bottom of the page.)

 Minnows and Carps (Cyprinidae)

-Common names: Tokepa Shiner, Common Shiner, Bigmouth Shiner, Red Shiner, Sand Shiner, Central Stoneroller, Common Carp, Brassy Minnow, Bluntnose Minnow, Fathead Minnow, Southern Redbelly Dace, Blacknose Dace, Creek Chub
+Common names: Topeka Shiner, Common Shiner, Bigmouth Shiner, Red Shiner, Sand Shiner, Central Stoneroller, Common Carp, Brassy Minnow, Bluntnose Minnow, Fathead Minnow, Southern Redbelly Dace, Blacknose Dace, Creek Chub

 Are all small fish minnows?
 No, just because a fish is small doesn't make it a minnow, and not all minnows are small either.
 In the U.S., the pikeminnow has been known to reach up to 24" in length and weigh over 13 lbs. while the giant barb of Asia easily surpasses 100 lbs.
 However, you're not likely to find fish quite that big in Pipestone Creek!

 Why are they important?
 This group is the largest family of freshwater fish with over 1,000 diverse species.
 They serve as an important food base for many predators around the world - including humans.